Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Our analysis found Southwest Wisconsin Technical College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Wisconsin.
+Our 2023 rankings named Southwest Wisconsin Technical College the best value school in Wisconsin for allied health & medical assisting services students working on their undergraduate certificate.
 Southwest Tech is a small public school located in the rural area of Fennimore.

-Southwest Tech also took the #1 spot in our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin rankings.
+Southwest Tech did well in our overall quality rankings, too.
+It placed #1 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.

 You’ll be in good company if you decide to attend Northcentral Technical College.
 It ranked #2 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin list.
 North Central Technical College is a medium-sized public school located in the small city of Wausau.